How Do I Shop At Bicycle Glass Co.?

 Tables and tabletops are a bit different as people will be sitting at them, so it requires a slightly different height.
 Generally, people won't be standing and working at tables.
 That is why, traditionally, pendants are hung with about a 28” - 36" gap from the bottom of the shade to the height of the tabletop.

 Again, these are good guidelines, but do take a minute to sit at the table and look at someone across from you and see what height works best for your space.
 You may again, be taller than average and something like 38" might be appropriate so you can see the people across from you without obstructing your view, or the converse may be true and you like the look of a pendant or dining room chandelier that comes a bit closer to the 26" mark from bottom of the globe to the top of the tabletop.
 In the end these are just general guidelines and everyone’s space and situation will be a bit different.

 Should I Get Corded Hardware or Downrods?

-If you are purchasing through our website, you can add a downrod kit to your order.
+When you purchase downrod-modified hardware single pendant hardware or a three piece linear chandelier modified for downrods, one downrod kit per drop will populate with your order.
 A downrod kit includes one 6” rod, two 12” rods and two 15” rods for a max total of 60” of downrods.
-Otherwise, we offer individual downrod lengths of 6”, 12”, and 15” rods and they can be mixed and matched as needed to give you the best hang-length possible.
-We do not recommend using more than 60” of downrods as they tend to look a bit odd the longer they get.
+These can be mixed and matched as needed to give you the best hang-length possible.
+We do not recommend using more than 48” of downrods as they tend to look a bit odd the longer they get.
 We also do not recommend using downrods on cascade chandeliers since their lengths are not adjustable and you will likely not be able to properly space the glass.
-If you have any questions about how many downrods you need, feel free to contact us here: https://bicycleglass.com/pages/contact-us.

 Will the Color of the Glass I Choose Affect the Light Shown?